MahmoudSayed216/3D-Reconstruction-GP/readme.md

 - Training the model hasn't started yet, development is in progress
 - Expectations:
-    - Worst case Scenario, the model will exhibit the features propagated from the encoder + the transformer, which will result in identical results to the original Pix2Vox model
+    - Worst Case Scenario, the model will exhibit the features propagated from the encoder + the transformer, which will result in identical results to the original Pix2Vox model
-    - The model will benifit from the skip connections and the transformer's latent space and actually gain more accuracy
+    - Best Case Scenario: The model will benifit from the skip connections and the transformer's latent space and actually gain more accuracy